Picking a PAM Solution

 Picking a PAM solution should start with an assessment of how PAM relates to the broader security and compliance needs of the organization.
 The right PAM software will fit into the security and compliance framework.
 This is a preferred approach to imposing an arbitrarily chosen PAM solution onto the security and compliance teams.

-The right PAM solution will fit into an organization’s established and projected security and compliance framework
+The right PAM solution will fit into an organization’s established and projected security and compliance framework.

-One way to approach the issue to review the complexity of the privileged account landscape at your organization.
+One way to approach the issue is to review the complexity of the privileged account landscape at your organization.
 If all privileged users are employees and the system architecture is relatively simple, then a PAM solution with a limited feature set might be the best fit.
 Alternatively, if privileged users are scattered across multiple entities and regions, administering highly complex, interdependent systems, you will want a PAM solution that enables you to confidently stay on top of who is doing what.

 The major compliance regimens mandate privileged access management.
-If your organization is bound by GDPR, PCI-DSS or ISO 27001, you will likely need a deeply-featured, highly-automated PAM solution.
+If your organization is bound by GDPR, PCI-DSS, or ISO 27001, you will likely need a deeply-featured, highly-automated PAM solution.
 One issue to focus on here is the audit logging and reporting features of the PAM software.
 Compliance and the internal audit aspects of preparing to be compliant require in-depth, efficient reporting.
 The PAM solution should support these requirements.

 The nature of your infrastructure should factor into selecting a PAM solution.
 Some are better suited to hybrid cloud/on-premises infrastructure than others, for example.
 If admins are able to go in and out of an on-premises data center, then it may be useful to have a PAM solution that isolates privileged users from device passwords.
 This reduces the risk of manual password overrides on physical devices that can result in improper privileged account access.

 The architecture of the PAM solution itself deserves attention in the selection process.
 Some solutions utilize software agents that must be installed on each system where privileged access is to be managed.
 This approach may slow down the inevitable change and upgrade cycles, causing the PAM solution to be sidelined.
-An agentless architecture is generally preferred.
+Agentless architecture is generally preferred.

 Business and Organizational Factors